-The overarching theme for Cybersecurity Awareness Month 2020 is “Do Your Part. #BeCyberSmart.”
+The overarching theme for Cybersecurity Awareness Month 2021 is “Do Your Part. #BeCyberSmart.”
 The theme empowers individuals and organizations to own their role in protecting their part of cyberspace.
 If everyone does their part – implementing stronger security practices, raising community awareness, educating vulnerable audiences or training employees – our interconnected world will be safer and more resilient for everyone.

-Throughout October, NCSA will focus on the following areas in our promotions and outreach.
-Partners are welcome to follow along with NCSA but also encouraged to create their own areas of focus relevant to their organization:
+Throughout October, the National Cyber Security Alliance will focus on the following areas in our promotions and outreach.
+Partners are welcome to follow along with us but also encouraged to create their own areas of focus relevant to their organization:

-The National Cyber Security Alliance, in partnership with the Cybersecurity and Infrastructure Security Agency (CISA), invites you to participate in Cybersecurity Awareness Month 2020 this October as we encourage all users to own their role in protecting connected devices.
+The National Cyber Security Alliance and the Cybersecurity and Infrastructure Security Agency invite you to celebrate Cybersecurity Awareness Month 2021 this October as we raise awareness about the importance of cybersecurity and ensure that all individuals and organizations have the information and tools they need to be safer and more secure online.
 “Do Your Part. #BeCyberSmart.”